lrlrlrlr/COMP4336_9336_21T2/README.md

 --------------------------------

+## How can I get help?
+ - post it on the forum.
+ - join any of the online tutorials.

 **Important: this is not the official support from COMP4336/9336, all the information here is for reference only.**

 **If you have any doubt/question, please post them into the Moodle forum.**